Operational Level Agreement

 Service Level Management

-The Service Level Management (SLM) process is responsible for seeking a realistic compromise between the customers’ needs, expectations, and the cost of associated services, such that these are acceptable by both the customers and the IT Organization.
-This also aims to ensure that an agreed level of IT service is provided for all current IT services and that future services will be delivered to agreed achievable targets.
-Service Level Management is also responsible for ensuring that all appropriate Operational Level Agreements and Underpinning Contracts are in place for monitoring the vendors and other groups.
+The Service Level Management (SLM) process is responsible for seeking a realistic compromise between the customers’ needs, expectations, and the cost of associated services.
+These are acceptable by both the customers and the IT Organization.
+This also aims to ensure that an agreed level of IT service is provided for all current IT services and that future benefits will be delivered to agreed achievable targets.
+Service Level Management is also responsible for ensuring that all appropriate Operational Level Agreements and Underpinning Contracts monitor the vendors and other groups.

 The planning process involves:

-- Understanding the business requirements of the customer (with respect to the scope of services, timeliness, etc.) and translating them into IT requirements.
+- Understanding the customer’s business requirements (concerning the scope of services, timeliness, etc.) and translating them into IT requirements.

-- Gather and analyze historical data from customers or from previous experiences (where similar services were offered to any other customer).
+- Gather and analyze historical data from customers or previous experiences (where similar services were offered to any other customer).

 The development process involves: